Medical issues suitable for the Express Clinic.

 The health centre offers a full range of contraceptive services during normal surgery hours.
 Ask at reception.
 We have a family planning nurse who can be contacted by telephone, if necessary, for advice.
 The practice offers contraceptive implants, coil fitting and annual coil checks (a national enhanced service).

-The midwife’s clinic is held on Tuesdays from 10.00am - 12.20pm and on Thursdays from 1.30 - 3.50pm.
+The midwife’s clinic is held on Thursdays from 1.30 - 3.50pm.
 Your doctor will see you in ordinary surgery for antenatal checks.
 If you are planning to start a family we recommend that you mention this to your doctor who can advise you about nutrition and medication, ideally before you conceive.
 It is currently recommended that you should take folic acid supplements, available from the chemist, before you conceive, to reduce the risk of spina bifida.
 It is advisable to be re-checked for immunity to German measles before getting pregnant.